-(Mark one)

-Indicate No □

-Annual report pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 for the fiscal year ended

-December 31, 2023

-Transition report pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934

-Commission file number 001-15169

-PERFICIENT, INC.

-(Exact Name of Registrant as Specified in Its Charter)

-Delaware

-(State or other jurisdiction of incorporation or organization)

-No. 74-2853258

-(I.R.S.
-Employer Identification No.)

-555 Maryville University Drive, Suite 600

-Saint Louis, Missouri 63141 (Address of principal executive offices)

-(Registrant's telephone number, including area code)

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$0.001 par value PRFT The Nasdaq Global Select Market Sec surities registered pursuant to Section 12(g) of the Act: None e by check mark if the registrant is a well-know wn seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗹

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes \Box No \square

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \square No \square

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T ($\S232.405$ of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+FORM 10-K (Mark one) Annual report pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 for the fiscal year ended December 31, 2023 ☐ Transition report pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 Commission file number 001-15169 PERFICIENT, INC. (Exact Name of Registrant as Specified in Its Charter) Delaware 74-2853258 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 555 Maryville University Drive, Suite 600 Saint Louis, Missouri 63141 (Address of principal executive offices) (314) 529-3600 (Registrant's telephone number, including area code) Securities registered pursuant to Section 12(b) of the Act: Trading Symbol(s) Title of each class Name of each exchange on which registered Common Stock, \$0.001 par value PRFT The Nasdag Global Select Market Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes No □ Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes No 🗹 Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes ☑ No □ Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
 Yes \square No \square Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of

-Large accelerated filerImage: Comparison of the sector of the

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box
+See definitions of "large accelerated filer," "accelerated filer," "smaller company," and "emerging growth company" in Rule 12b-2 the Exchange reporting of Large accelerated filer Accelerated filer \checkmark Non-accelerated filer Smaller reporting company □ Emerging growth company \Box If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
 Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report. \square
+7262(b)) by the registered public accounting firm that prepared or issued its audit report.